Drugged Driving THC Fact Page – OUID Lawyer

 Active THC vs 11-Carboxy-THC.

-The Michigan Supreme Court (People v Feezel, 2010) ruled that the marihuana metabolite "11-carboxy-THC" (the substance that stays in your body for up to three weeks) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC was/is not a Schedule 1 controlled substance.
+The Michigan Supreme Court (People v Feezel, 2010) ruled that the marihuana metabolite "11-carboxy-THC" (the substance that stays in your body for up to three weeks) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC is not a Schedule 1 controlled substance.
 Thus, a person who only has the metabolite cannot be prosecuted for zero tolerance drugged driving.
 Although it is illegal to drive with active THC, it is not illegal to drive with the 11-carboxy-THC metabolite in Michigan.
 But be aware, we have heard that driving with the marijuana metabolite is still illegal in many states.